Immersed figure-8 annuli and anyons

 \begin{remark} The axioms {\bf A0} and {\bf A1} stated that the entropy conditions hold precisely.
-This can be a pretty strong requirement even though whole classes of solvable models satisfy these conditions precisely \cite{Levin2005}.
-Nevertheless, there is evidence that precisely satisfied axioms are too strong to accommodate chiral topological orders.\footnote{At least, this should be true if the local Hilbert space on each site is finite-dimensional.
-One piece of evidence comes from an unpublished work with Daniel Ranard, Ting-Chun Lin, and Isaac Kim, where a commuting projector parent Hamiltonian is identified.} From the physical standing point, the right way to appreciate these axioms is that we expect them to hold more accurately in larger systems.
+This can be a pretty strong requirement even though there are classes of solvable models that satisfy these conditions precisely \cite{Levin2005}.
+Nevertheless, there is evidence that precisely satisfied axioms are too strong to accommodate chiral topological orders, at least when the local Hilbert space on each site is finite-dimensional.\footnote{ One piece of evidence comes from \cite{Parent-Hamiltonian2024}, where a commuting projector parent Hamiltonian is identified.
+For a different argument that is based entirely on the quantum state, see~\cite{Li2024IMF}.} From a physical standpoint, the right way to appreciate these axioms is that we expect them to hold more accurately in larger systems.
 The first appearance of entropy in physics is in thermodynamics, where the prediction works best for large systems.
 We draw the parallel and argue that entanglement bootstrap predictions are also relevant for systems with approximate axioms.
 In fact, for chiral phases, a certain formula initially argued used precise area law~\cite{Kim2021} found confirmation with another theoretical approach~\cite{Fan2022} in the range of validity of the latter. \end{remark}

 The axioms are imposed on an intermediate length scale, which is much smaller than the total system size and larger than the correlation length and (microscopic) lattice spacing.
-This can be viewed as one instance of starting from the ``middle" \cite{Goldenfeld2023} rather than the ``bottom"~\cite{feynman1959plenty}, where entanglement bootstrap may be considered as one of those most quantum cases.
+This can be viewed as one instance of starting from the ``middle" \cite{Goldenfeld2023} rather than the ``bottom"~\cite{feynman1959plenty}, where entanglement bootstrap may be considered as one of the most quantum cases.
 Indeed, suppose the two axioms are satisfied on some intermediate scale.
 In that case, the same conditions hold on all larger length scales, and they define a renormalization group fixed point in this sense.